1207144539/ticket-service/README.txt

    Thread1- Do not have enough ticket.
    End of Main

-   Thread2 hold 6 tickets and Thread1 find out it does not have enough tickets.
-Therefore this service is thread-safe.
+   Thread2 hold 6 tickets and Thread1 finds out it does not have enough tickets.
+Therefore, this service is thread-safe.